Feed-In Tariff (FIT)

 Low Voltage (less than 1 kV) 0.2641 0.2641

-The feed-in tariff (FiT) mechanism was implemented under the Renewable Energy Act 2011 [Act 725] in 2011 where eligible producers could apply for FiT quota via the first-come-first served method to develop renewable energy installations and deliver renewable energy to the Distribution Licensees in Peninsular Malaysia and Sabah by using renewable resources such as solar photovoltaic (PV), biogas, biomass, and small hydropower.
+The feed-in tariff (FiT) mechanism was implemented under the Renewable Energy Act 2011 [Act 725] in 2011 where eligible producers could apply for FiT quota via the first-come-first served method to develop renewable energy installations and deliver renewable energy to the Distribution Licensees in Peninsular Malaysia and Labuan by using renewable resources such as solar photovoltaic (PV), biogas, biomass, and small hydropower.

 SEDA Malaysia introduced FiT quota application via e-Bidding on the e-FiT system platform in an effort to spur the renewable energy capacity and generation growth.
 It all began in 2018 with a focus on biogas quota and the idea quickly expanded to include small hydropower quota was added in 2019.
 In 2021, the inaugural e-Bidding exercise for biomass quota was launched to positive responses from the industry players.

 At the heart of the FiT quota e-Bidding is the drive to encourage healthy competition between project developers or asset owners.
-It was designed to facilitate the discovery of competitive FiT rates for renewable energy generated by biogas, small hydropower, and biomass.
+It was designed to facilitate the discovery of competitive FiT rates for renewable energy generated by biogas, small hydropower and biomass.

 SEDA Malaysia is committed to safeguarding and finetuning the e-Bidding application process and its evaluation framework.
 This is to ensure FiT quota applications comply with the Renewable Energy Act 2011 and its subsidiary legislation, ultimately leading to the successful delivery and operation of renewable energy installations.